Accordance/dev-environment/README.md

 Accordance Dev Seed demo environment
 ====================================

+Note: This has been tested only on MacOS

 1. Clone the repo
 1. Clone data-source repo in the same folder as this one
 1. Make sure you have ```docker``` configured (if on Mac - boot2docker)